mohammadmasri9/mohammadmasri9/README.md

 ### 💡 "Building secure, scalable, and intelligent systems — one line of code at a time."

----

-**Open to collaborations, freelance opportunities, and innovative projects!**
+**Open to collaborations, internships, and impactful tech projects.**

 ⭐️ From [mohammad-al-masri](https://github.com/mohammad-al-masri)